God’s Law Changed

 And it is easier for heaven and earth to pass, than one tittle of the law to fail.

-What’s part of the law?
+What is part of His law?
 When was it established?

 Remember the sabbath day, to keep it holy.
 Six days shalt thou labour, and do all thy work: but the seventh day is the sabbath of the LORD thy God: in it thou shalt not do any work, thou, nor thy son, nor thy daughter, thy manservant, nor thy maidservant, nor thy cattle, nor thy stranger that is within thy gates: for in six days the LORD made heaven and earth, the sea, and all that in them is, and rested the seventh day: wherefore the LORD blessed the sabbath day, and hallowed it.